In Literacy this week:

 Children should practice these spellings (also available on Spellodrome) and put them into a sentence.
 If the children are unaware of the meaning of any of these spellings, we encourage children to use a dictionary to help them.

-For the second Home Learning task, please click on the relevant link (the link for your Numeracy group) to reveal your Numeracy challenge. .
+As the second Home Learning task, I have set two Numeracy challenges on Mathletics for the children to complete.
 It is based on the learning we have covered so far in our numeracy lessons, which then consolidates the learning which takes place in school.
+Please log in and complete both activities I have set for you.
+If there are any problems accessing this home learning, please come and see me before the due date and I will be more than happy to help.

-All home learning tasks (Spelling and Numeracy) are due in: 22nd October 2015
+All home learning tasks (Spelling and Mathletics) are due in: 16th October 2015